HeptaSean/ABNFEarley/README.md

 “Case-Sensitive String Support in ABNF”](https://www.rfc-editor.org/info/rfc7405).

+## TODO
+- [ ] Document, test, and implement the model for grammars
+- [ ] Document, test, and implement the model for parse results
+- [ ] Document, test, and implement the parser itself
+- [ ] Add folder with example ABNF files and use them on test inputs
+- [ ] Write a script for executing an ABNF grammar file on an input file

 ## Installation
+The _abnfearley_ package is implemented in Python 3.
+If it is not already present on your system, it can be installed by, e.g., `sudo apt install python3` on Ubuntu and other Debian-based distributions or by `sudo pacman -S python` on Arch Linux.

-TODO: Upload to PyPI and give installation instructions.
+- [ ] Upload to PyPI and give installation instructions with pip and easy_install.

 ## Basic Usage
-TODO: Give an example with a small toy grammar (loaded from a file) in an interactive python session.
+- [ ] Give example with small toy grammar (loaded from file) in an interactive python session.

-TODO: Create a demonstration script, which gets an ABNF grammar file and a target file and shows the resulting abstract syntax graph or gives meaningful errors.
+- [ ] Create a demonstration script, which gets an ABNF grammar file and a target file and shows the resulting abstract syntax graph or gives meaningful errors.

 ## Further Documentation